 SNP MSP Kevin Stewart said: "These figures show a staggering increase in the number of people being hit by Westminster's deeply unfair benefit sanctions.

-"It's seriously worrying that lone parents are the hardest hit group, with a 563% increase since 2009."'Bear the brunt'
+"It's seriously worrying that lone parents are the hardest hit group, with a 563% increase since 2009."

 He added: "This sets alarm bells ringing about the impact that this policy will be having on children across Scotland.

 "Women already bear the brunt of welfare cuts, with 69% of planned cuts falling on them.

 "These figures show that, despite David Cameron's attempts to appear to be taking action on equality, the number of women being sanctioned is up by three quarters."